Splufic-Automation-Systems-Ltd/Python-Training-Online-Cohort-One/README.md

 ## Issues/Errors

-if you find any issue or wrong information, please feel free to [conatct us](info@splufic.com)
+if you find any issue or wrong information, please feel free to conatct us at training@splufic.com